Wanda Kay Brown: Presidential statements and publications

-In 2020 Brown wrote "Forward Together: Charting a Path to a More Vibrant and Effective Organization," and presented recommendations to enable sustainable, long-term change for the American Library Association.
-On February 14, 2020 Brown and the Executive Board issued a statement regarding the Association's financial shortfall in the operating budget.
+In 2020, Brown wrote "Forward Together: Charting a Path to a More Vibrant and Effective Organization", and presented recommendations to enable sustainable, long-term change for the American Library Association.
+On February 14, 2020, Brown and the Executive Board issued a statement regarding the Association's financial shortfall in the operating budget.

-On January 15, 2020 Wanda Kay Brown announced the appointment of Tracie D. Hall as Executive Director of the American Library Association.
+On January 15, 2020, Brown announced the appointment of Tracie D. Hall as Executive Director of the American Library Association.

 The role of librarians' intersection with the 2020 census was the topic of President Brown's March/April American Libraries column.
 She noted, "It's important to view this civic duty through the lens of social justice.
 Hard-to-count groups include recent immigrants, people of color, young children, and renters."